CrateTools/comfyui-preview-video-monitor/README.md

 Cycling the RGB channels: Use "r" "g" and "b" shortcuts to see the red green and blue channels in the monitor

-# Important Notes and Storage Control

-PreviewVideoMonitor is an advanced video/image viewer with powerful caching and workflow-saving features.
-However, it is not designed to be your primary file management system.
-Key Points:

-Always use Save nodes (e.g., Save Image, Save Video, etc.) to permanently store your final work in your regular working directory or custom pipelines.
-PreviewVideoMonitor should currently be treated as a volatile preview system, ideal for creative sessions and quick iterations, but not for long-term storage.
-PreviewVideoMonitor can save files to disk, its internal session data and cached files are stored inside its own default folder custom_nodes/PreviewVideoMonitorPro/, but you can change this to your own custom working directory directly from the node, super easy, and giving you full control over where files are kept.
-This internal storage may be cleared by users (or accidentally by you) or changed between sessions or updates, so do not rely on it for keeping your work 100% safe.

 #

 ☕︎ Please support, just $1 can make a real difference ☕︎